mvysny/mvysny.github.io/_posts/2021-1-1-new-computer-setup.md

 * Date & Time: Enable Automatic Time Zone
 * Keyboard: Add "Slovak QWERTY" and "Finnish".

+### Software & Updates

+Go to the "Updates" tab and set:
+* When there are other updates: Display Immediately
+* Notify me of new Ubuntu version: For any new version

 ## OS Recovery

 Boot Ubuntu 22.04 Desktop Installer.